cosmos/ibc/spec/ics-3-connection-semantics/README.md

 ## Synopsis

-This standards document describes the abstraction of an IBC *connection*: two stateful objects on two separate chains, each associated with a light client of the other chain, which faciliate cross-chain substate verification and datagram association.
-Protocols for safely establishing a connection between two chains, cleanly closing a connection, and closing a connection due to detected equivocation are described.
+This standards document describes the abstraction of an IBC *connection*: two stateful objects (*connection ends*) on two separate chains, each associated with a light client of the other chain, which together faciliate cross-chain substate verification and packet association (through channels).
+Protocols for safely establishing a connection between two chains and cleanly closing a connection are described.

 ### Motivation